TheJacksonLaboratory/CloudNeo/docs/Gettingstarted/run_analysis.rst

 Create a Project
 --------------------------------------------
 Login to the account and create a `project <http://docs.sevenbridges.com/docs/projects-on-the-platform>`_ to do your analysis.
-Projects act as a container to store your data, apps, workflows.
+Projects act as a container to store your data, apps, and workflows.
 You can create a project by clicking on 'Create a Project' button, as highlighted in the below screenshot.

 .. image:: ../images/create-project.png
     :width: 600px